-This course takes a linguistic and sociolinguistic look at the world-wide spread of the English language.
-We examine the different varieties of English that are used around the world and study the characteristics of English as spoken by Dutch users.
+This course takes a look at the linguistic and sociolinguistic consequences of the world-wide spread of the English language.
+We examine the different varieties of English that are used around the world.

 This course provides an introduction to the most important aspects of formal written English, in particular academic text, and gives you an idea of English textual conventions.
 It also provides a treatment of the most important aspects of English grammar.

-You further develop your own writing skills and learn more about features of good texts, focusing on coherence, clarity and cohesion.
-We also examine differences between disciplines and you will conduct a small analysis of the language in your field.
+You will further develop your own writing skills and learn more about features of good texts, focusing on coherence, cohesion and clarity.
+We also examine differences between disciplines and you will conduct a small analysis of the language in your discipline.

-In the final course, you apply all skills and theory and conduct an analysis of linguistic features of your own choice in texts from your own discipline.
-You give a presentation about your analysis and write a research report.
+In the final course, you will apply all skills and theory, and conduct an analysis of linguistic features of your own choice in texts from your own discipline.
+You will give a presentation about your analysis and write a research report.

 For specific information about each course, please visit our study guide.

-The Minor in English is open to students from all BA majors who are interested in how language, specifically English, works in complex communicative situations.
+The minor English is open to students from all Bachelor’s programmes who are interested in how language, specifically English, works in complex communicative situations.
 It focuses on English as the international language of science, but also as the lingua franca in the professional world of work.
-Students in the BA programme CIW specializing in English and International Communication are excluded from participating.
+Students from the Bachelor’s programme CIW/CIS, specializing in English and International Communication, are excluded from participating.

 Foreign students: see the website Semester in Amsterdam.

-The minor in English is a university minor, which means you do not need permission from your own Exam Committee.
-For information about the application procedure, please visit this page.
+The minor English is a university minor, which means you do not need permission from your own Exam Committee.

-Please note that you need to contact the Onderwijsbureau of the Faculty of Humanities (FGW) to register for the course Global English of the minor (firstname.lastname@example.org).
+Please note that you need to contact the Onderwijsbureau of the Faculty of Humanities (FGW) to register for the course Global English of this minor: email@example.com.